-The adoption of the new messages will take place as soon as the investment firms, the approved reporting mechanisms, the trading venues and the systematic internalisers are mandated to use the developed messages for the reporting of the data, following the implementation of MiFID II and MiFIR in January 2017.
+The adoption of the new messages will take place as soon as the investment firms, the approved reporting mechanisms, the trading venues and the systematic internalisers are mandated to use the developed messages for the reporting of the data, following the implementation of MiFID II and MiFIR in January 2018.

-As of now, there is no specific legal deadline for the use of ISO 20022 by trade repositories; however, ESMA has been empowered to issue technical standards with regards to access, aggregation and comparison of trade repositories data.
-The adoption of the ISO 20022 messages is expected in 2016.
+As per regulation (EU) No 2017/1800, the trade repositories shall use the ISO 20022 messages to provide derivatives data to relevant authorities.
+This obligation applies from November 2017.
+The draft versions of the ISO 20022 messages have been used by the trade repositories and the competent authorities since 2016.

 Volumes: